 Looking for things to do in Bradford?
 Boasting two UNESCO World Heritage sites, a plethora of popular museums, picturesque towns and villages and some truly stunning landscapes, Bradford is well worth exploring.
-As the summer season approaches and we begin looking for things to fill our days during the school holidays, take a moment to browse our list of the 28 best things to do in Bradford.
+As the summer season approaches and we begin looking for things to fill our days during the school holidays, take a moment to browse our list of the 29 best things to do in Bradford.
 This diverse and multicultural district has something to suit all ages and interests so you’re bound to find a few activities to add to your itinerary.
 For property to rent in Bradford, check out Rentola UK.

 The Best Things to do in Bradford…